linkdata/rap/README.md

 A string encoding starts with a `length`.
 If the length is nonzero, then that many binary bytes follow.
 A zero length signals special case handling and is followed by another `length` value, interpreted as follows:
 * `0x00` Null string.
-Used to mark the end of a list of strings.
+Used to mark the end of a list of strings or signal other special cases.
 * `0x01` Empty string, i.e. `""`.
 * Other values refer to entries in the connection string lookup table for received strings.
 If an undefined string lookup value is seen, it is a fatal error and the stream must be closed.

 ### `kvv`

 A key-value-value structure used to encode request query parameters and request-response headers.
+* Zero or more of:
+  * `string` Key.
-* Zero or more of: `string` Key.
-Each key has zero or more values.
+  * Each key has zero or more values:
-  * Zero or more of: `string` Value.
+    * `string` Value.
 Unordered value associated with the key.
   * `string` Null string (`0x00 0x00`) marking the end of values for the key.
 * `string` Null string (`0x00 0x00`) marking the end of keys for this `kvv` set.